TrainMan471/Code-Louisville-C-Project-Kingdom-Hearts/README.md

 As of right now, the project works, but the code needs refactoring in some places and some lines of code are never actually used.

+I Had a lot of fun making this project!